lisakmalins/Snakespeare/README.md

 ## Usage
 You can run Snakespeare either on your computer or on a server.

-### Step 1: Install miniconda and git
+### STEP 1: Install miniconda and git

 #### Installing conda and git on your computer
-If you want to run Snakespeare on your computer, you can download git and miniconda from the following links:
+If you want to run Snakespeare on your computer, you can __download git and miniconda__ from the following links:
 - Download git: https://git-scm.com/downloads
 - Download miniconda: https://conda.io/en/latest/miniconda.html

+After you have git and conda installed, continue to STEP 2.

 #### Installing conda and git on a server
 If you are using a work or lab server, ask your sysadmin if git and conda are installed already.
-If so, skip to Step 2.
+If so, skip to STEP 2.

-To download miniconda:
+To __download miniconda__:
 ```
 wget https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh
 bash Miniconda3-latest-Linux-x86_64.sh